namreg/apns-php/README.md

 Apple Push Notification Library
 =======

-this fork is a ApnsPHP whith extending with logger!
+this fork is a ApnsPHP whith extending logger!